Emmanuelle: Development

+It was announced at the 2022 Cannes Film Festival that a new reboot of the series was to get a cinematic release, written and directed by Audrey Diwan and featuring Noémie Merlant playing Emmanuelle.
+This version is set for release in 2024 with a distribution deal confirmed for several countries including France and the United States of America.

 Box office

 The film played to packed houses in Paris, running for years.
 Emmanuelle was also an international hit and has played to 300 million.
 French distribution company Studio Canal has acquired home video rights for a number of Emmanuelle movies and has released remastered DVDs of the films.
 Taking video and DVD into account revenue is estimated close to 650 million.

 Explicit content

 The sexual explicitness in Emmanuelle films varies from arty softcore to full hardcore, although no penetration or oral sex made it to public versions.
 Many question the place of hardcore scenes in Emmanuelle and ASP never attempted to mix the two genres after experimenting in the late 1980s.